esm2000/more-chess/README.md

 * shop (with light/normal green square for shop square) ✅

 ##### Backend
-* MongoDB database - ✅
+* MongoDB database  ✅
-* fastAPI
+* fastAPI ✅
-    - POST game (creates gameState object, along with other game oriented information as seen in GameStateContext.js)
+    - POST game (creates gameState object, along with other game oriented information as seen in GameStateContext.js) ✅
-    - GET game
+    - GET game ✅
-    - DELETE game
+    - DELETE game ✅
-    - PATCH game (only an API endpoint that allows for updates to gamestate object)
+    - PUT game (only an API endpoint that allows for updates to gamestate object) ✅
-    - POST endpoint to facilitate buying pieces\
 * hook up endpoints to backend (at this stage enemy pieces incapable of moving)
 * expand PATCH game with game logic, MUST BE DEVELOPED WITH pytest unit tests
     - getPossibleMoves() (ignore buff logic for now)